AnnaBartnik/Geog418_FinalProject_Tutorial_AnnaB/README.md

 # 1. Introduction
 ### Background
 Wildfires have become an increasingly prevalent issue in British Columbia (BC), with the province experiencing an uptick in frequency and intensity in recent years.
 Much of this rise is linked to climate change, with factors like higher temperatures, drought, and altered precipitation patterns exacerbating wildfire risks.
-In 2023, BC recorded its largest wildfire season yet, both in terms of the number of fires and the total area burned.
+The 2023 wildfire season in British Columbia was marked by unprecedented levels of extreme fire behaviour, highlighting the increasing trend of larger and more destructive wildfires in recent years (Daniels et al., 2024).
 With climate change continuing to affect the environment, understanding how climate variables like temperature influence wildfire occurrence and intensity is critical for improving wildfire management strategies.

 This tutorial will guide you through a process of spatial analysis using real wildfire event data from the 2023 wildfire season.
 By using RStudio to explore the relationship between temperature, location, and wildfire events in British Columbia for the year 2023 this tutorial demonstrates how to apply spatial analysis methods to examine patterns and correlations in both climate and wildfire data across the province.
 Temperature is a key variable, as higher temperatures increase the likelihood of fire ignition and promote faster fire spread.
 However, analyzing the relationship between wildfire events and climate variables is challenging, particularly when the climate data being used is poorly distributed.
 This is exactly the scenario we'll work through in this tutorial—demonstrating how poorly distributed data can distort the results, no matter how sophisticated the analysis methods are.